pulengtshaba/wells-fargo-task-2/README.md

 # Task 2 Starter Repo
 Contains Everything you need to get started on task 2 of Forage's Wells Fargo software engineering program

-## Your project manager passed them along with the data model ticket:
+## Project manager passed requirements for the new system along with the data model ticket:

 * The system will help manage multiple financial advisors’ clients.
 * Financial advisors must be able to create, update, and remove clients.